 Should I take mortgage protection because I work for the police?

-Being on the front line of the police force does pose a risk, especially when compared to other career choices.
+Being on the front line of the police force poses a risk, especially compared to other career choices.
 As a result, having a form of mortgage protection is often recommended for police officers.

-There are various forms of protection that offer different levels of cover.
-Your mortgage advisor will explain the insurance options available and assess your risk levels in relation to your role with the police.
-This is because levels of cover will be unique to your own circumstances.
+Various forms of protection offer different levels of cover.
+Your mortgage advisor will explain the insurance options available and assess your risk levels with your role with the police.
+This is because levels of cover will be unique to your circumstances.

-Can bad credit stop me from getting a police mortgage?
+Can bad credit stop me from getting a mortgage?

-Even though lenders tend to be more flexible when assessing police mortgages, you’ll still need a fairly good credit score.
+Although lenders tend to be more flexible when assessing police officers, you’ll still need a fairly good credit score.
 Your career may give lenders confidence, but your credit score can suggest otherwise.
 Lenders will assess the type of credit problems you’ve had and how recent they were.